My research is focussed on two main areas:

 - Modern formulations of scattering amplitudes and what they can teach us about gravity,

-- Entanglement entropy (and other information theoretic quantities) in QFT and how it can be used to learn about dualities between theories and gravity.
+- Entanglement entropy & Complexity (and other information theoretic quantities) in QFT and how it can be used to learn about dualities between field theories and gravity.

 Scattering events are common areas of interest in many different areas of physics.
 In Quantum Field Theory (QFT), one of the most fundamental quantities calculated is a scattering amplitude – the square of which gives you the probability of a given scattering event occurring.
 In the last two decades, scattering amplitudes in QFT have had a bit of a revolution, partially initiated with introduction of twistor variables to the field in 2004.
 I am interested in how we can use this modern formulation to understand theories of gravity and to understand any dualities that may exist between those theories and well known gauge theories (for example, the BCJ duality).
 One key idea of the amplitudes programme that is particularly interesting is that spacetime is not the best place to do quantum field theory calculations.
 Working in an auxilliary space (such as twistor space) seems to in some sense be more natural, showing an underlying mathematical structure that is otherwise obscured.
 I am interested in attempting to understand how deformations of general relativity behave in these auxillary spaces, specifically using the structure of the amplitudes programme.

 Information theory is really a branch of computer science, and yet in the last few years it has found itself a comfortable home in theoretical physics.
-I am interested in quantum information theoretic quantities – things like entanglement entropy, renyi entropy, mutual information etc, attempting to understand what these quantities can tell us about quantum field theories.
+I am interested in quantum information theoretic quantities – things like computational complexity, entanglement entropy, mutual information etc, attempting to understand what these quantities can tell us about quantum field theories.

 Information seems to be a deep concept in physics, and while some stuff is known about the role it plays, there is a lot left to find out.
 One particularly interesting idea is the connection between information and gravity, as there is emerging evidence that both gravity and spacetime itself may well be a manifestation of quantum information in a way that we have yet to fully understand.